-All requests should be requested as far in advance as possible, and failure to request release time more than one week in advance may results in a denial of the request.
+All requests should be requested by the student teacher as far in advance as possible, and failure to request release time more than one week in advance may results in a denial of the request.

 Taking more than one day off due to illness will affect the number of requested days granted.
 You may have no more than four days of absences total, and all days should be reported to both your University Supervisor and the Director of Field Placements.